-Get the perfect healthy cannabis smoothie formula here!
-This easy, foolproof way to make a delicious, anti-inflammatory cannabis smoothie is packed with a full serving of fruits, vegetables, and your choice of cannabis infusion options to help you lose weight and feel better.
+This easy, foolproof cannabis smoothie formula is the best way to make a delicious, satisfying cannabis smoothie is packed with a full serving of fruits, vegetables, and your choice of various cannabis infusion options to help you feel better from the inside out.

 Why You Should Make A Cannabis Smoothie